Generic name: perflutren protein type a microsphere (intravenous route) [ per-FLOO-tren-PROE-teen-type-A-MYE-kroe-sfeers ]

 - Heart shunt or

-- Lung disease—May increase risk for more serious side effects.
+- Lung disease—Use with caution.
+May increase risk for more serious side effects.

 A doctor or other trained health professional will give you this medicine.
 This medicine is given through a needle placed in one of your veins before the ultrasound.